hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: Numerical Illustration

 \subsubsection{MCMC results for characterizing the posterior}

-We present MCMC sampling results for the uncertain boundary condition.
-We only consider in this example the H-pCN method with $\beta=0.9$ and run 20 independent MCMC chains, each with 25,000 iterations (500,000 samples are generated in total).
+Here we present MCMC simulation results for the uncertain boundary coefficient vector.
+In this example, we consider the H-pCN method with $\beta=0.2$ and run 40 independent MCMC chains, each with 25,000 iterations after discarding 2,500 samples as burn-in (1,000,000 samples are generated in total).
 For each MCMC run, a sample from the Laplace approximation of the posterior is taken as the starting point.